icdocsoc/docsoc-guide-linux/intro-to-command-line.md

 ## Relative and absolute directory paths

-A directory path can be specified in two different ways:
+In the terminal, a directory path can be specified in two different ways:

 An **absolute path** is given with reference to the root directory, and always begins with a `/`.
 For example, `/usr/local/bin/` is an absolute path.